-A couplen adult and their spouse, habitually resident in Contracting Party A, are visiting family in Contracting Party B. An accident plunges one of the adult-partners into a coma, making them an "adult" within the meaning of the 2000 Convention.
-By virtue of the domestic laws in both Contracting Party A and B, the spouse partner of the adult would become their representative by operation of law and would be responsible for taking medical decisions on behalf of the adult.
+A couple, habitually resident in Contracting Party A, are visiting family in Contracting Party B. An accident plunges one of the partners into a coma, making them an "adult" within the meaning of the 2000 Convention.
+By virtue of the domestic laws in both Contracting Party A and B, the partner of the adult would become their representative by operation of law and would be responsible for taking medical decisions on behalf of the adult.
 Before any serious medical decisions are taken regarding the treatment of the adult, the hospital in Contracting Party B seises a local competent authority.
-The competent authority directly contacts the Central Authority of Contracting Party B under Article 32(1), which then, in the spirit of co-operation under the Convention, requests more information from the Central Authority of Contracting Party A regarding their domestic legislation on ex lege representation.
+The competent authority directly contacts the Central Authority of Contracting Party B under Article 32(1), which then, in the spirit of cooperation under the Convention, requests more information from the Central Authority of Contracting Party A regarding their domestic legislation on ex lege representation.
 Such cooperation between Central Authorities will ensure that there is no gap in the protection of the adult.